2022 NACAM Formula 4 Championship: Race calendar

 All rounds were held in Mexico.
 The first five rounds were a part of the Copa Notiauto series roster, whereas the last round was held in the support of the 2022 Mexico City Grand Prix.
 The non-championship round staged after the season finale was confirmed later, and was held in the support of the Copa Notiauto's Endurance 24 race.

 Championship standings

 Points were awarded to the top 10 classified finishers in each race.
-Only the best 4 of 5 three-race rounds count towards the final point tally.
+The final standings were obtained by summing best four out of first five rounds and the final round.